Should You Be Concerned About Bleeding During Sex?

 • Cervical ectropion: When you have cervical ectropion, your cervix’s inner lining protrudes through the opening of the cervix and begins to grow on the outside of the cervix (on the side where the vaginal wall is located).
 Cervical ectropion doesn’t usually cause many symptoms, but bleeding after sex is one potential sign of the condition.

 • Pregnancy: Light uterine bleeding can be a sign of early pregnancy.
 Some women bleed during implantation.
 Implantation bleeding is usually more like spotting and appears pink or brown in color.
 Minor bleeding isn’t usually anything to worry about, and many women who experience it go on to have a healthy pregnancy.
 But bleeding during pregnancy can also be an indication of a pending miscarriage, placental abruption, ectopic pregnancy, or placenta previa.
-For these reasons, it is important to talk to your healthcare provider if you experience any abnormal uterine bleeding during pregnancy.
+It is important to talk to your healthcare provider if you experience any abnormal uterine bleeding during pregnancy.

+• Cervical cancer: No one likes to use the big “C” word, but it’s important to know that vaginal bleeding during sex could be an indication of cervical or uterine cancer.
+Though cervical cancer is one of the rarer bleeding causes during or after intercourse, it is still important to seek medical advice if you experience other common symptoms associated with the condition.
+Common symptoms of cervical cancer include pelvic pain during intercourse, problems having bowel movements or urinating, blood in the urine, or unusual vaginal discharge.
 Cervical cancer is the fourth most common cause of cancer in women.
 There are several different types of cervical cancer, including adenocarcinoma, squamous cell carcinoma, and mixed carcinoma.
 As with other cancers, cervical cancer has four different stages.
 For the best outcome, early detection and treatment are key.
 A pelvic examination and pap smear are usually sufficient to detect cervical cancer.

 How Long Can You Bleed After Sex?